oracle-livelabs/developer/visual-builder/studio/extend-apps/create-version/create-version.md

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+Now that your extension is published, you won't be able to make changes to it.
+To do that, you'll need to create a new branch off your project's **main** branch.
+After you've *Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...

 Estimated Time: -- minutes